 The Mandarin Oriental

-Afternoon tea at the Clipper Lounge in the Mandarin Oriental is usually another front-runner on any Hong Kong high tea fan’s to-do list.
+Afternoon tea at the Clipper Lounge in the Mandarin Oriental is a front-runner on any Hong Kong high tea fan’s to-do list.
 The menu features classic finger sandwiches, such as coronation chicken, sweets, scones and their signature rose-petal jam.
 They also offer seasonal themes, taking inspiration from the worlds of fashion, art and culture.
 Afternoon tea is offered daily, with two sittings on weekends.
-Prices start at HK$298 per person on weekdays.
+Prices start at HK$368 per person.

 More: mandarinoriental.com